 Dropping a Course During the Change of Program Period

 A student may drop a course within the first two weeks of classes, which is the officially designated change of program period.
 Courses may be dropped online through SSOL.
 Courses dropped within this period do not appear on a student's permanent transcript and incur no tuition charges.
-Students dropping their entire course load will not be allowed to do so online but must consult with their advisors about the withdrawal process.
-(See Withdrawal from a Semester in Progress on the Leaves of Absence and Withdrawals page.)
+Students dropping their entire course load will not be allowed to do so online but must consult with their advisors about the semester withdrawal process.

 Dropping a Course After the Change of Program Period

 After the close of the change of program period, students may drop a course by the late drop deadline, which falls after the fifth week of classes.
-Courses dropped after the change of program date but prior to the late drop deadline will not appear on a student's permanent transcript, but students will be charged full tuition for the course.
-Students should submit requests electronically via SSOL to drop courses, and must then await email notification of their advisor's approval.
-Once they have received approval, they must then drop the course through SSOL by the specified deadline.
+Courses dropped after the change of program date, but prior to the late drop deadline, will not appear on a student's permanent transcript and students will be charged full tuition for the course.
+Students must submit a course drop request via SSOL in order to receive advisor approval.
+Once they have received approval via SSOL, they must complete the course drop request in SSOL by the specified deadline to finalize processing.

-After the late drop deadline, students may drop a course by the final drop deadline.
-Courses dropped after the late drop deadline and by the Monday prior to the last day of classes each semester will be recorded on the transcript with the notation “W” (withdrawal).
+After the late drop deadline, students may drop from a course by the final withdrawal deadline.
+Courses dropped after the late drop deadline, and by the Monday prior to the last day of classes each semester, will be recorded on the transcript with the notation “W” (withdrawal).
 The W is a permanent mark and will remain on the transcript even if the student repeats the course.
-Students are charged full tuition for individual courses from which they selectively withdraw.
-The Registration Adjustment form must be completed by the student and signed by his or her GS advisor by the specified final drop deadline.
+Students are charged full tuition for individual courses from which they withdraw.
+The Registration Adjustment form must be completed by the student and signed by his or her GS advisor by the specified final withdrawal deadline.